Background

 Aim

-- To explore whether 6mA methylation selectively restricts donor mtDNA transcription in mitochondria-transferred CD8 T cells;
+- Explore whether 6mA methylation selectively restricts donor mtDNA transcription in mitochondria-transferred CD8 T cells

-- To understand how 6mA methyltransferase METTL4 impedes DC-induced CD8 T cell fitness;
+- Identify how 6mA methyltransferase METTL4 impedes DC-induced CD8 T cell fitness;

 Approach